nicohlr/ipychart/docs/docs/user_guide/scales.md

 ## Common options

-### GridLines argument
+### Grid argument

-The gridLines argument is common to both scales.
+The grid argument is common to all scales.
 Therefore, for reasons of clarity and readability of the documentation, the detailed description of its options was placed here, at the end of this section.
-The only difference is where to input the gridlines configuration:

-- For the cartesian axis, you can use the `'scales'` option
-- For the radial axis, you can use the `'scale'` option

 This argument defines options for the grid lines that run perpendicular to the axis.
 Available options are: